ABOUT THE ECCBC, Est. 1990

 The Eunice Community Concert Band & Choir, Inc. was organized in February of 1990 with the intent to promote vocal and instrumental music in Eunice and the surrounding area.
 The organization is open to anyone who enjoys and appreciates vocal and instrumental music.
 There are no auditions or dues.
 We depend solely upon the contributions of merchants and individuals and present two concerts each year, July and December.
 The organization is operated by volunteers and pays no salaries.

-In the last twenty-nine years the band and choir has produced fifty-seven concerts.
+In the last twenty-nine years the band and choir has produced fifty-nine concerts.
 Also during our first twenty-nine years, we have provided music for: Eunice July Fourth celebrations, LSUE commencement exercises, city inaugurations, Eunice Centennial Celebration (performing an original work by Dr.

 Quincy Hilliard, ASCAP, commissioned by the ECCBC for the celebration), LSUE community fun days, Eunice Christmas celebrations, and presented concerts in Crowley, Oakdale, Ville Platte and Lafayette.